-Mike Veseth is the author of more than a dozen books, including four books about wine, business, and society.
+Mike Veseth is the author of more than a dozen books, including four (soon to be five!) books about wine, business, and society.

 You will find wine books by Mike Veseth at all the usual online and brick-and-mortar locations (click on the Amazon, Books-a-Million, IndieBound, Powell’s or Barnes & Noble button to order your copy today).

 My first wine book analyzed the three global forces that I see shaping: globalization, commodification, and the thirst for authenticity.
 Wine Wars and Benjamin Lewin’s terrific In Search of Pinot Noir were named wine books of the year 2011 by Paul O’Doherty, the book reviewer at JancisRobinson.com.
 Wine Wars has also received a Best American Wine Book award from Gourmand International and the Silver Medal in the category of Best Business and Economics Book 2011 from ForeWords Reviews.

 Wine Wars II: The Global Battle for the Soul of Wine (forthcomings July 2022).

 Here’s the inside scoop on the wine world.

 Globalization has pushed back the borders of the wine world, creating a complex, interconnected market where Old World and New World wines and producers compete head to head.
 Writing with wit and verve, Mike Veseth (a.k.a. the Wine Economist) tells the compelling story of the war between the market forces that are redrawing the world wine map and the terroirists who resist them.
 This is the battle for the future of wine—and for its soul.
 The fight isn’t just over bottles bought and sold, however; power and taste are also at stake.
 Who will call the shots in the wine market of the future?
 Who will set the price?
 Whose palate will prevail?
 Veseth masterfully brings all of these questions together in the only book on the wine business written for all lovers of wine.